Skip to content

 Common Mistakes to Avoid

-Displaying at half-staff without official directive, failing to raise to peak before lowering to half-staff, or displaying at half-staff on wrong occasions all constitute improper observance.
-Follow official guidance for half-staff display.
+Improper half-staff display: Displaying at half-staff without an official directive, failing to raise to the peak before lowering, or displaying at half-staff on the wrong occasions all constitute improper observance.
+Follow official guidance only.

-Claiming 24-hour display while providing insufficient nighttime lighting violates flag etiquette.
+Inadequate nighttime illumination: Claiming 24-hour display while providing insufficient nighttime lighting violates flag etiquette.
 Either provide proper illumination or take the flag down at sunset.
-Inadequate lighting shows less respect than taking the flag down.

-Leaving flags displayed during severe weather when they're clearly being damaged shows poor judgment.
+Weather damage: Leaving flags displayed during severe weather when they are clearly being damaged shows poor judgment.
 Protecting flags from unnecessary damage demonstrates respect and ensures they remain displayable for future occasions.

 Frequently Asked Questions